Portuguese Navy: The Overseas wars

 Besides combat operations, the Portuguese Navy continued to provide long-range and coastal logistics to the Portuguese Armed Forces stationed in the several overseas territories of Portugal in the Atlantic (Cape Verde, São Tomé and Príncipe, Portuguese Guinea and Angola), the Indian Ocean (Mozambique) and the Pacific (Portuguese Timor and Macau).

-The needs to give priority for the acquisition of a large number of small units to operate in the African rivers delayed the plans for the ocean overseas force foresee in the late 1950s.
-However these plans go forward in the late 1960s, with the building of ships capable of operating both as anti-submarine ocean escorts as to perform overseas patrol and landing operations.
-These ships are foresee as a modern version of the avisos of the 1930s.
-For this role, four Comandante João Belo-class frigates are ordered from French yards.
-In parallel, the Portuguese Navy's engineer Rogério d'Oliveira designs a revolutionary type of ship for the role, that would be the s.
-These corvettes are the first modular ships of the world, capable of being adapted for several types of missions, including anti-submarine warfare and amphibious operations, at the same time being cheap to operate.
+The need to give priority for the acquisition of a large number of small units to operate in the African rivers delayed the plans for the ocean overseas force foreseen in the late 1950s.
+However, these plans went forward in the late 1960s, with the construction of ships capable of operating as anti-submarine ocean escorts and performing overseas patrol and landing operations.
+These ships were foreseen as a modern version of the avisos of the 1930s.
+For this role, four Comandante João Belo-class frigates were ordered from French yards.
+In parallel, the Portuguese Navy's engineer Rogério d'Oliveira designed a revolutionary type of ship for the role, which would be the s.
+These corvettes were the first modular ships in the world, capable of being adapted for several types of missions, including anti-submarine warfare and amphibious operations, all while being cheap to operate.
 Its design would soon be copied, giving origin to a series of frigates and corvettes classes that served several navies.
 For the operations in Africa, the João Coutinho-class corvettes were designed with small draft to be able to navigate near the coast and in large rivers and had accommodations on board for a force of Marines, being capable of supporting it in landing operations.
-Six ships of the João Coutinho class are built, these being be followed by four of the improved s.
+Six ships of the João Coutinho class were built, these being followed by four of the improved s.

-Besides the efforts made in the Overseas wars, during this period the Navy was able to continue to guarantee the Portuguese naval commitments to the NATO missions in the North Atlantic.
+Besides the efforts made in the Overseas wars, during this period the Navy was able to continue to guarantee Portuguese naval commitments to the NATO missions in the North Atlantic.
 To be able to continue to support these missions, the Portuguese Navy built three anti-submarine frigates and acquired four s.
-As part of the commitments to NATO, the Portuguese Navy supports the installation of the COMIBERLANT in Lisbon and deploy the Almirante Pereira da Silva-class frigates to regularly participate in the STANAVFORLANT since its creation.
+As part of the commitments to NATO, the Portuguese Navy supported the installation of the COMIBERLANT in Lisbon and deployed the Almirante Pereira da Silva-class frigates to regularly participate in the STANAVFORLANT since its creation.